nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `view-homework` displays a list of all homework.
 * `view-homework name/John` displays homework for a student named `John`.
-* `view-homework status/completed` displays all completed homework from all students.
+* `view-homework status/completed` displays all completed homework.
 * `view-homework name/John status/pending` displays pending homework for a student named `John`.

-:exclamation: **Caution:** STATUS should only appear at most once and should not be empty.
-STUDENT_NAME can be zero or multiple but they all cannot be empty.

 ### Delete Homework from a Student